Coppaconk/odin-recipes/README.md

 I learned to add images, links to images and links to other pages in same directory.
 I learned various VSC shortcuts to increase efficiency and spent a good amount of time in the command line navigating around and updating projects with git.
 Well Done!

-ive managed to get it work on my phone

-does this automatically change in working copy?